TorrentPeer/.github/profile/README.md

 # IMPORTANT!!!

-## This repository is no longer support, use the repository instead <a href="https://github.com/torrentpier">torrentpier</a>
+## This repository is no longer supported, use the repository instead <a href="https://github.com/torrentpier">torrentpier</a>